Dental Implant Cost in China 2026: $620–$1,500 vs $3,000–$6,000 in the US

 Are dental implants in China actually safe?

 Yes — at properly accredited hospitals.
 Top Chinese stomatology hospitals use FDA or CE-approved implants (the same brands used in Western clinics) and have JCI accreditation.
-China's volume-based procurement policy has actually driven quality improvements by standardizing procurement.
+China's VBP policy has actually driven quality improvements by standardizing procurement.
 Success rates at high-volume Chinese hospitals match global averages of 95-98%.

 How long do I need to stay in China for dental implants?